EnvisionDoc/online_data_en/getting_started.md

 ```

-#### Step 4:  Deploy stream computing packets
+## Step 2: Deploy the stream computing package on EnOS

-- Log in to the EnOS system, enter the stream computing service, upload streaming computing packets and deploy them
+The finished Java codes need to be packed into a `jar` file and uploaded to EnOS for the computation to run.

+1. Click **Streaming Service** from the left navigation panel of EnOS Console.
+2. Click **Upload Steaming package** and provide the following settings in the **Upload streaming computing package** window:
+  - Click **Upload**, browse to and select your stream computing package with a `.jar` file extension.
+  - Select the application in the name of which to run stream computing.
+  - Enter the file version.

-#### Step 5:  Query the logs of stream computing tasks
+## Step 3: Query the logs of stream computing jobs

-- Enter the log management module
+1. Click **Monitoring and Logs > Log Management** from the left navigation panel of EnOS Console.
-- Select the target APP and time range, enter keywords to make queries
+2. Select the target application and time range that you want to query logs for, and when needed, enter the keywords to return relevant logs.

+For more information, see [Querying logs of stream computing jobs](querying_logs).